xmatters/xm-labs-bmc-bppm-truesight/README.md

 # BMC ProactiveNet Performance Management and BMC TrueSight
 This article provides installation, configuration, and implementation details for integrating xMatters On-Demand with BMC ProactiveNet Performance Management (BPPM) version 9.x.
 This integration has also been successfully deployed with BMC TrueSight, the latest version of/successor to BMC BPPM.
 Additional configuration steps for BMC TrueSight integrations are noted in the text.

 # Pre-Requisites
 * An account and login information for BPPM (v9.0.5, v9.5 or v9.6)
 * Access to the BPPM server to install the xMatters integration agent
 * Access to your xMatters On-Demand environment and the ability to create communication plans
+* A xMatters Integration Agent that is connected to the xMatters OnDemand instance

 # Files
 * [BMCBPPMIntegration30.zip](BMCBPPMIntegration30.zip) - xMatters Communication Plan